Needle Size For Influenza Vaccine

 Standard Needle Size for Influenza Vaccination

 The standard needle size for influenza vaccinations typically falls within a specific range.
-While practices may vary slightly, most healthcare providers utilize needles in the 23-gauge to 25-gauge range, with lengths between 5/8 inch and 1 inch.
+While practices may vary slightly, most healthcare providers make use of needles in the 23-gauge to 25-gauge range, with lengths between 5/8 inch and 1 inch.

 • 23-gauge: This slightly thicker needle is sometimes preferred for its ability to deliver the vaccine more efficiently, potentially reducing the injection time.